 If you like to ride a bicycle, Centre County is an outstanding place to live and/or visit.
 Whether it’s rolling backcountry roads, steep mountain climbs, technical single-track, or in-town bicycle paths that you seek, the greater State College area delivers.
-The links below will take you to detailed maps, descriptions, and cue sheets for a wide variety of favorite local road rides.
-These maps were developed with the generous support of the Centre County Convention and Visitors Bureau.
-While the information contained in these pages should ensure a successful ride, some prior familiarity with the Centre County area roads and trails will definitely help.
+While the information contained in these routes should ensure a successful ride, some prior familiarity with the Centre County area roads and trails will definitely help.
 You may wish to pick up the excellent Purple Lizard maps.
-An excellent and free map of the area can also be obtained from the Centre County Convention and Visitors Bureau.
+An great and free map of the area can also be obtained from the Happy Valley Adventure Bureau.
 Finally, if you are lucky, you might be able to scare up a copy of Bike Rides From Beaver Stadium or Mountain Bike Madness in Central Pennsylvania, two excellent (but currently out of print) books by Scott Adams (no, not the Dilbert Guy).
+Some of the Bike Rides from Beaver Stadium are available on our rides site.
 A few words of wisdom about road riding in the Centre County area:

 - While most of the roads in the area are well paved, some lack an adequate shoulder.
 Please exercise caution on these stretches!